kamalbarman/Portfolio/README.md

 # Portfolio
-this is my port folio
+this is my portfolio,currently it is not that responsive.but i'll fix it further.